How to trust in God and Remain in Peace When Things go Very Wrong

 “Happy the man who trust in you!”
 (Psalm 84:13)

-Sadly, even though many think we have great faith, most still have very little faith and tend to only praise God and have gratitude for what He allows when His will is in accord with our own–when the “good” happens.
-But we fret, become angry or complain and can’t wait for the “bad” to leave when it does happen.
+Even though many think we have great faith, most prove we still have very little faith and tend to only praise God and have gratitude for what He allows, when His will is in accord with our own–when the “good” happens.
+But we fret, become angry or complain and can’t wait for the “bad” to leave when something goes opposed to our will.
+We don’t ask God to help us carry our crosses, we beg for them to leave and not according to His will, but our own.
 We want our will, not what God has allowed.
-Oh the wonderful praise we give God when things go, what we consider, well and what horrible worries and complaints we have when the struggles come along.
-Some of us can’t even sleep and worry trying to predict and control what is going to happen or spend all night reliving what has happened, as we fret, wishing we could have changed what did occur.
-That isn’t true faith.
+We want the pleasure, not the cross.

 What is Faith